Rose Philippine Duchesne: Kansas

-In 1841, Jesuit priest Pierre-Jean De Smet asked the Sisters to join the Jesuits in a new mission with the Potawatomi tribe in eastern Kansas, along Sugar Creek, where Christian Hoecken was taking charge.
-At age seventy-one, Duchesne was not among those initially selected for the trip.
-Peter Verhaegen insisted, "She may not be able to do much work, but she will assure success to the mission by praying for us."
-Since Duchesne was unable to master their language, she could not teach, so she would spend long periods in prayer.
-The children named her Quahkahkanumad, which translates as Woman Who Prays Always.
+In 1841, the Jesuit priest Pierre-Jean De Smet asked the Sisters to join the Jesuits in a new mission with the Potawatomi tribe present-day Eastern Kansas.
+The Jesuits originally did not invite Duchesne to join the mission as she was 71-years-old.
+However, the priest Peter Verhaegen insisted that she be allowed to come, saying, "She may not be able to do much work, but she will assure success to the mission by praying for us."